Multistep Tests¶

 Continue Creating Request Steps¶

-After creating the first test task, you can continue "Create HTTP Request" or "Create Waiting Step".
+After creating the first test task, you can continue to "Create HTTP Request" or "Create Wait Step".

 Note

-Up to 10 steps can be created (including HTTP requests and waiting).
+A maximum of 10 steps can be created (including HTTP requests and waits).

-Indicates waiting for a specific duration before continuing to the next step, with durations of 1 second, 5 seconds, 15 seconds, 30 seconds, 1 minute, 2 minutes, or 3 minutes.
+This indicates waiting for a specific duration before continuing to the next step.
+The duration can be selected as 1 second, 5 seconds, 15 seconds, 30 seconds, 1 minute, 2 minutes, or 3 minutes.

 Manage Tasks¶

-For the created tasks, you can manage them through the following operations:
+For created tasks, you can manage them through the following operations:

-- Click the on the right of the task to clone or delete this step;
+- Click on the right of the task to clone or delete this step.

 - Click "Batch" to clone or delete tasks in bulk.